michaelg68/kilo/readme.txt

 ```

 Now your local Git repository is configured to use SSH with GitHub, and you should be able to push and pull changes securely without being prompted for a username and password each time.

+// 2024-07-08 - added SSH key on Zorin Linux on old Nata's Dell